Working at a Faith-Based Christian University

 The dignity and worth of all, regardless of sexual orientation or gender identity, as we strive to fulfill our Christian commitment of a caring community.

 The biblical understanding that sexual relations of any kind outside of marriage between a man and a woman are not in keeping with the teaching of Scripture, as summarized in the University’s Statement on Human Sexuality.

 Our commitment to providing a welcoming, supportive educational environment based on civility and respect for all.

 How do Baylor’s efforts toward a caring community and 3 guiding principles for serving students impact the internship training experience?

 Ultimately, the BUCC doctoral internship in health service psychology trains and prepares interns to serve a diverse public, to provide ethical mental health care that values the right to self-determination, is affirming and supportive of the multiple aspects of diversity, cultural background, and identity variables that an individual endorses, and contributes to the caring community on campus.
-Similarly, students struggling with aspects of their identity and background, will also be affirmed and provided a caring space to explore who they want to be and find ways to grow and reduce their distress.
+Similarly, students struggling with aspects of their identity and background, will also be affirmed and provided a caring space to explore who they want to be, find ways to grow, and reduce their distress.